earlephilhower/arduino-pico/docs/platformio.rst

 Bluetooth Stack
 ---------------

-The Bluetooth Classic (BTC) and Bluetooth Low Energy (BLE) stack can be activated as follows:
+The Bluetooth Classic (BTC) and Bluetooth Low Energy (BLE) stack can be activated by adding

 .. code:: ini